dashpay/docs/introduction/glossary.rst

   open source peer-to- peer cryptocurrency that solves many of Bitcoin's problems.
 Dash's features include PrivateSend, InstantSend, Decentralized Governance by Blockchain (DGBB), a 2nd tier network (referred to as the masternode network).
-See the `Features
+See the :ref:`Features
   <features>`_ page for a full list of Dash's features.

   `Wikipedia definition <https://en.wikipedia.org/wiki/Dash_(cryptocurrency)>`_